hercychang/prep-step-1/part7-control_flow/glossary.md

 * Infinite Loop - A sequence of instructions that loops endlessly.
 * Iteration - The act of repeating a procedure and each repetition itself.
 * Iterator - A method that repeats a set of instructions once for each element in its receiver.
-* Loop - A control structure that instructs the Ruby interpreter to execute a section of code while a condition holds.
+* Loop - A control structure that instructs the Ruby interpreter to repeatedly execute a section of code while a condition holds.
 * Short-Circuit Evaluation - When the second operand of a logical operator is evaluated only if the first operand does not suffice to determine the value of the expression.
 * Truthiness - An object's quality of being true, even if the object is not `true`; all objects except for `false` and `nil` are truthy.